There is much more to successful tourism brochure and leaflet design than you might think!

 Emotional objectives are accomplished mostly with the photos you select.
 Take a close look at the two brochure covers - what emotions do they convey?

 For your attraction these are the most important objectives.
-These are the actions or behavioral you want the potential tourist to do.
+These are the actions or behavioural you want the potential tourist to do.

 Here are some examples: